dirk/hivm/NOTES.md

 ## Variables

+Variables can either be stored in (temporary local) registers or scopes.
+Register variables do not interact with the garbage collection system in any way.
+Scopes are specialized structures and therefore interact with the GC.
+This is heavily inspired by old C-style memory management with a somewhat-clear usage divide between stacks (relatively primitive) and heaps (complex).

 ### Closures

-The generator API will provide a handy utility function ("lexicalize"?) which will symbolicate all the local variables for a scope into a compact closure scope object that can be easily embedded into a function object.
-(Possibly symbolicate all the local variable names into a sorted array that you can then easily do a binary search through for lookups.
-Also makes it easy to inline cache those indexes in the inner function during first invocation.
-Or maybe down the road make some sweet little fast table/hash thing for general use beyond this.)
+The generator API will provide a handy utility function ("lexicalize"?) which will symbolicate all the local variables for a scope into a compact closure scope structure that can be easily embedded into a function object.